If you’re looking for ultra-fast WordPress hosting in 2019, there should only be two names on your list – WP Engine and Kinsta…

 This is pretty impossible to call.
 As you will have gathered from ALL of the above, Kinsta and WP Engine are both fantastic WordPress hosts – arguably two of the best in the business right now.
 If you go with either you’re going to be in very good hands, experience huge improvements to site speed, and likely enjoy better rankings for your content.

 I use Kinsta on all my sites.
 And the reason for this is simple: it’s blazingly fast, simple to use, and it suits my needs down to the ground.
-It is also 100% scalable, so my costs grow as my sites do; there’s no arbitrary increases in price just because.
-Everything is manageable and the plans are very cost effective for what you get.
+It is also 100% scalable, so my costs grow as my sites do; there are no arbitrary increases in price just because.
+Everything is manageable and the plans are very cost-effective for what you get.

 We also have an exclusive offer for WP Engine too; you can get three months free hosting – all you gotta do is visit this page, get your exclusive coupon code, and WP Engine will take care of the rest…